-This French Silk Pie Cake is an homage to my very favourite cake from my childhood, and it’s still one of my favourite cakes today: the McCain Deep’n Delicious Chocolate Cake.
+This French Silk Pie Cake is an homage to my very favorite cake from my childhood, and it’s still one of my favorite cakes today: the McCain Deep’n Delicious Chocolate Cake.

 This cake is so good.
 SO.
 GOOD.
 We wouldn’t get it often when I was little, but when we did, it was the best treat.
 The cake itself is fine, basically good old chocolate cake.
 But the frosting… the frosting!!
 Where is the heart eyes emoji??
 That stuff is like crack.
 I’d gladly take a bowl full of that frosting with a spoon and be happy.